-Trigger finger is an uncomfortable condition of the hands.
+Trigger finger is an uncomfortable condition of the hands where there’s a locking sensation in the finger when bending or straightening it.
 It occurs due to inflammation of the tendon sheath, a tunnel-like structure that allows the tendons to move freely.
-The most common conventional treatments include anti-inflammatory drugs, although these can cause a variety of side effects.
+The most common conventional treatments are anti-inflammatory drugs, although these can cause a variety of side effects.

-In recent years, the anti-inflammatory properties of cannabidiol (CBD) have become increasingly well-known.
-This has led to more and more people wondering whether CBD oil could help to unlock your trigger finger.
+In recent years, the possible anti-inflammatory properties of cannabidiol (CBD) have become increasingly studied.
+These studies have led to more and more people wondering whether CBD oil could unlock a trigger finger.

 What Is Trigger Finger?

-Trigger finger is sometimes known as stenosing tenosynovitis or stenosing tenovaginitis.
-To understand why the condition occurs, we must look at the anatomy of the hands and fingers.
+Experts studying the trigger finger condition often refer to it as stenosing tenosynovitis or stenosing tenovaginitis.
+Those wishing to understand why the disease occurs should look first at the anatomy of the hands and fingers.
 The fingers rely on tendons to help them move.
 These are tough, cord-like structures that connect muscles to bone.

 In patients with trigger finger, the tendon sheath becomes swollen or inflamed.
 Therefore, the tendons may catch and bunch up, forming nodules and preventing the fingers from moving.
-Because the flexor tendons are stronger than the extensors, the fingers tend to get stuck in a bent position.
+The fingers tend to get stuck in a bent position because the flexor tendons are more robust than the extensors.

 Trigger Finger Symptoms